XSY-HYH/Dotnet.JS/README.md

 - **Extension System**: load C# extension libraries with the convention: `Extension` class + `Initialize(Engine)` entry point
 - **Standard Library**: `fs`, `path`, `convert`, `crypto`, `xml`, `net`, `asp`, `logging`, and more
 - **ASP.NET Core Integration**: build `WebApplication`, register routes and middleware entirely from the JavaScript side

+---

+> 📝 **Note**: The primary language of this project is actually **C#**.
+GitHub shows JavaScript as the main language because the standard library is also distributed alongside the code, which skews the stats.
+That's not a true reflection — this is a C# project at heart.